metrorailings/OwlBlog/content/posts/week-10-quick-insights.md

 49ers making money off slants against Seattle's man coverage.

 Jimmy Garoffalo is sailing his passes tonight.
 His errant passing is throwing this game for the 49ers.

+***

+## Cardinals @ Buccaneers

+The Cardinals have been wowing me with initial set of misdirection plays on their first drive.

+But then in the red zone, things quickly fall apart.
+For some reason, Arizona lacks imagination when it comes to red zone plays.
+Their season red zone scoring percentage seems to be a testament to this.